dmwit/effect-stack/README.md

 uses of `lift` are inferred, and will be adjusted up or down as needed as the top-level application monad changes.

-However, if one wishes to have two copies of a single kind of effect, there is no convenient, generic way to choose anything other than the one that appears topmost in the stack.
+However, if one wishes to have two or more copies of a single kind of effect, there is no convenient, generic way to choose anything other than the one that appears topmost in the stack.
 With our `Compiler` monad above, for example, we might write

     unify :: MonadState UnificationState m => Type -> Type -> m ()
     unify t1 t2 = get >>= \us -> ...